xdy/xdy-pf2e-workbench/README.md

         * Hypercognition.
 If the selected token has Hypercognition, True Hypercognition or Incredible Recall it uses the macro Recall_Knowledge (must have been imported from the "Symon-provided macros" compendium) to roll the appropriate number of times and summarize the results.
+        * Call the npc scaler feature by selecting an npc and running this macro (This feature has been taken over from the delisted [PF2e Toolbox](https://github.com/Djphoenix719/FVTT-PF2EToolbox#npc-scaler) module.
+Thanks DJ!

 * The compendium "PF2e Workbench Customizable Macros (xdy-customizable-macros)" contains customizable macros provided by ApoApostolov and esheyw.
 They are *intended* to be customized by the user by changing the javascript code (such as by adding/removing actions, setting what actors are part of the party, etc.) They are not really